isabella232/sfcc-helpcenter/content/md/cartridge-configuration/06-categories-configuration.md

 related: 01-where-configuration, 02-configure-PIM-API, 05-mapping-configuration, 04-import-images-configuration, 03-products-filter-configuration
 ---

-# How to define which PIM catalog will be online on the site?
+# How to define which PIM master catalog I want to push to SFCC?

+Within your Akeneo PIM instance, you may use different catalogs to manage your product data.
+The Akeneo connector for SFCC gives you the possibility to export one or several catalog IDs per website.
-In the [cartridge configuration page](01-where-configuration.html), fill the following parameter with your PIM catalog ID (you can set up several PIM catalogs):
+In the [cartridge configuration page](01-where-configuration.html), fill in the following parameter with the PIM catalog IDs of your choice:

 | Cartridge parameter           | PIM information         |
 | :-----------------------------| :---------------------: |
 | Akeneo main catalogs          |  PIM catalogs ID        |

-# How to define that the SFCC category trees will be directly online or not?
+# How to define the status of your SFCC category trees?

-In the [cartridge configuration page](01-where-configuration.html), select `Yes` for the following parameter if you want that PIM category trees be directly online on you site, otherwise select `No`.
+In the [cartridge configuration page](01-where-configuration.html), select `Yes` for the below parameter if you want to push live the PIM category trees on your webstores directly.
+Otherwise, select `No`.

 | Cartridge parameter           | SFCC information        |
 | :-----------------------------| :---------------------: |